-Of course in such an arrangement the transportation cost till the port of destination in the buyer’s country is borne by the seller.
-However, the obligation of the seller vis-a-vis the passing of the risk is over, or the risk passes to the buyer, once the seller delivers the consignment onto the vessel at the departure port.
+Of course, in such an arrangement, the transportation cost till the port of destination in the buyer’s country is borne by the seller.
+However, the obligation of the seller vis-a-vis the passing of the risk is over, or the risk passes to the buyer once the seller delivers the consignment onto the vessel at the departure port.
 This is what makes CFR different from other Incoterm as in the case of CFR, the risk transfer point and the cost transfer point are different.

 Once the goods arrive at the port of destination in the buyer’s country, the buyer has the responsibility for all the costs as well as risk (that has already been passed on to him).
-All these costs may include the cost of unloading, further transport cost, import clearances, inspection for import clearances, taxes and duties, etc.
+All these costs may include the cost of unloading, further transport costs, import clearances, inspection for import clearances, taxes and duties, etc.

 In CFR, there is no obligation for either party to take insurance.
 Experts, however, recommend shipping cargo with insurance.
 Either buyer or seller can ensure the full cargo and transportation with a single policy.
 Or, each party can buy insurance to cover their part of the transportation.
 Whichever insurance option parties go for, it is crucial to clearly specify that in the sales contract.
-So that there is the clarity with regard to responsibility and cost on one hand.
+So that there is the clarity with regard to responsibility and cost on the one hand.
 And on the other hand, the consignment does not travel without insurance at any stage.

 Cost and Freight – When to Use?

 Also, parties should use this term for bulk cargo or non-containerized goods.
-Because in case of container shipments or containerized consignments the goods need to be delivered by the seller at the container yard rather than at the port of departure.
+Because in case of container shipments or containerized consignments, the goods need to be delivered by the seller at the container yard rather than at the port of departure.
 In the case of containerized cargo, the parties can use the CPT (Carriage Paid To) contract.

 CFR is very similar to CIF.
-The only difference between the two is that in the latter, insurance is mandatory and it is the responsibility of the seller to take the insurance.
+The only difference between the two is that in the latter, insurance is mandatory, and it is the responsibility of the seller to take the insurance.
 In the case of CFR, however, insurance is not mandatory.
 Between the two, experts recommend CFR over CIF if the buyer can get better insurance and at an affordable rate.

 Obligations of Buyers and Sellers